leandro-svg/SparseInst_TensorRT/README.md

  This repository implement the real-time Instance Segmentation Algorithm named SparseInst with TensoRT and ONNX.

 Some remarks :
-  - The initial repository from which I cloned mine is from hustvl/SparseInst repository (https://github.com/hustvl/SparseInst.git), for additional information about the installation of SparseInst, refer to the original repository.
+  - The initial repository on which I build mine is from hustvl/SparseInst repository (https://github.com/hustvl/SparseInst.git), for additional information about the installation of SparseInst, refer to the original repository.
   - This project is built upon the excellent framework detectron2, and you should install detectron2 first, please check official installation guide for more details.
   - For command other than TensoRT and ONNX inference, please refer to the initial repository (e.g eval.py).